gitawego/work-note/togaf/note.md

 - Architecture Definition Document
   - provides a `qualitative view` of the solution and aims to `communicate the intent of the architect`.
 - Phase A starts with receipt of a Request for Architecture Work from the `sponsoring` organization to the architecture organization
+- **Rules about changes types in change management**:
+  - If the impact is significant for the business strategy, then there may be a need to redo the whole Enterprise Architecture—thus a `re-architecting change approach`.
+  - If a new technology or standards emerge, then there may be a need to refresh the Technology Architecture, but not the whole Enterprise Architecture—thus an `incremental change`
+  - If the change is at an `infrastructure level` — for example, ten systems reduced or changed to one system — this may not change the architecture above the physical layer, but it will change the Baseline Description of the Technology Architecture; this would be a `simplification change` handled via change management technique

 ## NOTE